 Trade Bitcoin Trading

-The price of Bitcoin Crypto Currency doesn't move up/down in a straight line.
+The price of Bitcoin Currency doesn't move up/down in a straight line.
 Instead price of Bitcoin moves up or down in a zigzag manner.
 Fibonacci Retracement is the trading tool used to calculate/estimate where the zigzag will stop.
 The pull-back levels are 38.2 %, 50 % and 61.8%.
 These points form the levels at which the market is likely to make a retracement.

 What is retracement?
 A retracement is a pull-back of the price before the market resumes the original trend/initial direction of movement.